vektor-inc/vk-blocks-pro/readme.txt

 [ Other ][All] Refactoring all blocks.

 = 0.57.4 =
-[ Specification Change ] Load Term Color on init
+[ Specification change ] Load Term Color on init

 = 0.57.3 =
 [ Bug fix ][ nowrap ] fix can not work not bootstrap themes.